Turtle Back Zoo: History

 Old entrance to the Turtle Back Zoo, renovated in 2018.

 Turtle Back Zoo, which took its name from a nearby rock formation, opened in 1963 with a collection of 140 animals representing 40 species.
 It was originally opened seasonally and had a Hans Christian Andersen "storybook theme," with such exhibits as "a giant piggy bank, the ABC house, [and] the pirates’ ship".
 By 1973 the zoo was home to 850 animals representing 275 species.

 In 1975, the Zoological Society of New Jersey was established to help promote the zoo and provide funding.
 Despite this, Turtle Back Zoo fell into disrepair, and was almost shut down in 1995.

 In 2000, the zoo created a master plan to improve the zoo enough to receive accreditation from the Association of Zoos and Aquariums (AZA).
 Between 2003 and 2006, Turtle Back received approximately $20 million in funding, which was used to improve the facilities, and in 2006 the zoo received its first accreditation.
 New facilities included the Essex County Animal Hospital on zoo grounds, and a new 11000 sqft entrance/administrative complex with a 4000 sqft reptile center, classrooms, and an auditorium.

 In 2023, zoo attendance reached almost a million visitors for the first time in its history.

 Expansion controversy

 Residents of Essex County have lobbied for expansion of the zoo to cease, citing traffic congestion and disruption of the surrounding South Mountain Reservation.
 In July 2019, Essex County officials announced the construction of a proposed amphitheater, grizzly bear exhibit, and overnight camping.
 Essex County officials reported in September 2019 that as a result of the backlash, the amphitheater was scaled back, though no exact details were released.
 Due to the COVID-19 pandemic, the amphitheater was put on hold in 2020.

 Exhibits

-Exhibits include an American black bear exhibit; the Essex Farm, which holds common farm animals and includes a petting zoo; and the African Adventure's first enclosure which exhibits Masai giraffes, Eland, Ostriches, White-faced whistling ducks and Bontebok.
+Exhibits include an American black bear exhibit; the Essex Farm, which holds common farm animals and includes a petting zoo; and the African Adventure's first enclosure which exhibits Masai giraffes, ostriches, and bongos.